-(Monday - Friday 9:00 am to 12:30 pm & 2:00 pm to 3:00 pm)
+(Monday - Friday 9:00 am to 12:30 pm & 2:15 pm to 3:15 pm)

-See merit badge schedule on page 26 for specific times that merit badges are offered.
+See the complete merit badge schedule on

+resicafalls.org/meritbadges for specific times that merit badges are offered.
 Please note that some merit badges require 100 minute periods.
-Each afternoon will play host to various Afternoon Adventures designed for the scout and their buddy, The patrol, or the entire unit.
+Each afternoon will also play host to various Afternoon Adventures designed for the scout and their buddy, the patrol, or the entire unit.